SirSimon04/notes.nvim/README.md

     * [Template Variables](#template-variables)
   * [Environment-Specific Configurations](#environment-specific-configurations)

 `notes.nvim` is a Neovim plugin designed to enhance your note-taking workflow.
-It provides organized note management for books, daily notes, and custom note types, enabling quick access and streamlined note creation.
+It provides organized note management for daily notes, and custom note types, enabling quick access and streamlined note creation.

 ## Installation